concur1/pl_compare/README.md

 - [x] Github actions for publishing

 ### not sure of:
-- [] Seperate out dev dependencies from library dependnecies?
+- [] Seperate out dev dependencies from library dependencies?
 - [] Change 'threshold' to be 'granularity'/'numeric granularity?'